eBork1/Projects-Exercises/docs/projects/mind-reader.md

 Create a [single page web app](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58) that plays a game with the user to _read their mind_

-For this project we will be using icon packages and state management
+For this project we will be using icon packages and primative state management

 ### Table of contents